jameslamb/conference-notes/ODSC/odsc-west-2016.md

 - it's really hard and expensive to build and maintain GPU cluster
 - TensorFlow for windows is coming soon
 	- TensorFLow can call predict on the cloud or mobile/IoT devices (you don't need your own prediction server)
-	- portable across OS (e.g. trainin on Mac/Windows, predict on Android, iOS, RasPi)
+	- portable across OS (e.g. training on Mac/Windows, predict on Android, iOS, RasPi)
 	- offers distributed training
 - democratization of deep Learning
 	- look at [TensorFlow powered Cucumber Sorter](https://cloud.google.com/blog/big-data/2016/08/how-a-japanese-cucumber-farmer-is-using-deep-learning-and-tensorflow)